ankit1185sharmaa/SOS/SOS-Email-Website/README.md

    b.)
 Since we're running website on local server therefore we haven't enabled SSL certificate for this website yet.

+2. Reciever's email(gmail accounts) list we've set in the code itself.
+We can make an interface to enter reciever's email.
+We'll implement in future as per the requirements and suggestions.

 ## STARTING LOCAL DEVELOPMENT SERVER